Are you unsure what Diverted Profits Tax (DPT) is and how it could affect your business? In this article, we provide a summary of the DPT legislation.

-The DPT has been introduced to deter and counteract activities that divert profit from the UK.
-The legislation is a response to the perception that large companies are generating significant profits from the UK, but paying very little UK tax.
-The DPT is intended to target those large multinationals that undertake contrived planning to avoid or reduce UK tax on profits generated in or connected to the UK.
+The DPT was introduced to deter and counteract activities that divert profits from the UK.
+The legislation was a response to the perception that large companies were generating significant profits from the UK, but paying very little UK tax.
+The DPT was intended to target those large multinationals that undertake contrived planning to avoid or reduce UK tax on profits generated in or connected to the UK.

 What is the rate of DPT?

 As of 1 April, 2023, where it applies, the DPT generally taxes diverted profits at a rate of 31% (in order to maintain the 6% differential between the DPT rate and the main corporation tax rate, which is now itself 25%); this is because the DPT is intended to be penal and thus discourage certain taxpayer behaviours.

 Certain provisions do exist however to provide relief where the imposition of DPT results in double taxation of the same profits.